- Property releases will be done by appointment only. To schedule an appointment, call (714) 741-5784.

 Neighborhood Watch is a crime prevention program which enlists the active participation of citizens in cooperation with law enforcement to reduce crime in their communities.
-It involves:

 Why Neighborhood Watch?